shinair/shinair/README.md

 - 🔭 As a Graduate Research Assistant, I’m currently making changes to the fork of OpenEMR, tailoring it specifically for the Department of Health Informatics at Indiana University-Purdue University, Indianapolis (IUPUI).
 - 🌱 I'm currently expanding my proficiency in front-end technologies by exploring React and Vue.js, while also delving into the intricacies of TypeScript.
 - 👯 I'm eager to collaborate on open-source projects centered around web application development and full-stack development.
-- 📫 How to reach me: shinair@iu.edu / ssnair@purdue.edu
+- 📫 How to reach me: shirishnair16@gmail.com / ssnair@purdue.edu

 <!--